tottenjordan/tf_vertex_agents/learning/online-agents.md

 # The online learning paradigm

-> an Online Agent refines its policy by only using user’s (and system’s) feedback to its past predictions.
+*An Online Agent refines its policy by only using user’s (and system’s) feedback to its past predictions*

-**TODO** - add a TLDR here
+> TODO - add a TLDR here

+## Supervised learning-based RecSys

-**To better understand the need for Online RL in RecSys, let's first describe the general interaction between users and a RecSys**
+**To better understand the need for Online RL in RecSys**, let's first describe the general interaction between users and a RecSys...

 A typical supervised learning-based RecSys consists of the following parts:
 * A `regression model` (linear or deep) that predicts a score for each (user, item) pair, and